shvchk/url2app/README.md

   This will do everything described in **Manual** subsection below, automatically.

-  Example script `~/.local/bin/url2app.sh` has several handlers, but only one active: `notify-send` — which will just show you a notification with a URL.
+  [Example script](host/nix/url2app.sh) `~/.local/bin/url2app.sh` has several handlers, which are disabled by default.
 Uncomment, change or add handlers as you like.

 - **Manual**